frederic-perez/AmE-dictionary/data/dictionary.md

 __upward__
 __upwardly__
 __urban legend__
-__urbane__ _adj_ Showing a high degree of refinement and the assurance that comes from wide social experience. _Syn_ svelte, polished, refined _In his mind, he was suave and urbane, but in real life, he was just the opposite._
+__urbane__ _adj_ :two: Showing a high degree of refinement and the assurance that comes from wide social experience.
+Notably polite or polished in manner. _Syn_ svelte, polished, refined _In his mind, he was suave and urbane, but in real life, he was just the opposite._
 __urbanites__
 __urchin__ _n_ _An underprivileged urchin._
 __urge on__ _phr v_ :two: To encourage.